Connect with us

 Why Do You Need Product/Market Fit?

 Even worse, you could burn money as you prematurely build sales and marketing that won’t generate revenue.
-In fact, scaling too soon is usually cited as one of the crucial reasons why new businesses fail.
+In fact, scaling too soon is usually cited as one of the crucial reasons new businesses fail.

 Second, if you’ve used VC investments, your investors will focus on accelerating sales.
 This, in turn, will pressure you to skip the ‘research’ part.